Should you use Mailchimp in 2025?

 Is there responsive customer support?

-Mailchimp customer support is available through several channels depending on the plan you choose.
-Users of the free plan have access to a comprehensive knowledge base and community forums.
+Mailchimp customer support is accessible via several channels depending on the package chosen.
+Free formula users have access to a comprehensive knowledge base and community forums.

-Paid plans include 24/7 email support and live chat, with fast response times that vary depending on the subscription level.
-The service is known for its relevance and efficiency, providing reliable assistance to resolve issues quickly.
+Paid packages benefit from 24/7 email support and live chat, with fast response times that vary according to subscription level.
+The service is renowned for its relevance and efficiency, providing reliable assistance to resolve issues quickly.

 What do other users think?

-User reviews of Mailchimp regularly highlight its ease of use, rich functionality, and intuitive interface.
-Users particularly appreciate how quick it is to get started and the quality of the templates on offer.
+User reviews of Mailchimp regularly highlight its ease of use, rich functionality and intuitive interface.
+Users particularly appreciate the speed with which it can be set up and the quality of the templates on offer.

-However, some feedback points to limitations on advanced features, particularly in terms of customization and management of very large volumes, as well as the cost, which can quickly rise depending on the size of the database.
+However, some feedback points the finger at limitations on advanced features, particularly in terms of customization and management of very large volumes, as well as the cost, which can quickly escalate depending on the size of the base.

 Can I easily change later?